See No Evil 2: Plot

-Amy, Will, Kayla and Tamara acknowledge their predicament and attempt to reach the upper levels of the hospital, only to find Jacob blocking their way at every turn.
+Amy, Will, Kayla, and Tamara acknowledge their predicament and attempt to reach the upper levels of the hospital, only to find Jacob blocking their way at every turn.
 Seth arrives with the keys to open a locked emergency stairwell, but Jacob is behind him and attacks them, causing the group to split up.
 Kayla seeks refuge in a bathroom, where Jacob strangles her.
 When Kayla mutters "Thank God!" at Jacob's hesitation, he relives old memories, remembering the abuse he suffered at the hands of his religious mother.
 As Kayla dies from her injuries anyway, Jacob asks her, "Why would God help you?" before setting off in search of the remaining members of the group.

 Jacob kills Tamara and captures Will, using him as bait to lure Seth and Amy into a trap, where he proceeds to execute her brother.
 In the resultant confrontation, Seth is wounded by an electric knife; Amy takes him into a room to cauterize the wound, where she reveals that she dropped out of medical school after realizing the inevitability of death.
-Noticing that one of the windows leads to ground level, Amy kisses Seth for the first time then squeezes out to get help.
+Noticing that one of the windows leads to ground level, Amy kisses Seth for the first time, then squeezes out to get help.
 Finding Jacob in the parking lot, however, she retreats back inside.
-Afterwards, Jacob stabs her to death as she attempts to unlock a side exit door.
+Afterward, Jacob stabs her to death as she attempts to unlock a side exit door.
 After fighting Jacob, Seth impales him with the nozzle from a piece of embalming equipment and pumps his body full of embalming chemicals, seemingly killing him.

 Seth escapes the morgue through a broken window and drives away in his car.
-As he stops to open the gated entrance, he realizes that not only is Jacob still alive but also that he was in the car with him.
-Jacob attacks Seth from behind, and gouges out his eyes, killing him.
+As he stops to open the gated entrance, he realizes that not only is Jacob still alive, but also that he was in the car with him.
+Jacob attacks Seth from behind and gouges out his eyes, killing him.

-The final shots of the film show each dead member of the cast before a final closeup shot of Jacob's face as he says, "I see it now", referring to their sins.
+The final shots of the film show each dead member of the cast before a final close-up shot of Jacob's face as he says, "I see it now", referring to their sins.